Finax Blog

 Do not invest this money.
 You will use other resources for that later.
 You should have the money available within 24 hours at latest.
 No exceptions.

-If you are in debt and have toxic debts with interest rate (APR) above 5%, it is still a good idea to build up an emergency fund first and only start paying off those debts with extra repayments after.
+If you are in debt and have toxic loans with interest rate (APR) above 5%, it is still a good idea to build up an emergency fund first and only start paying off those debts with extra repayments after.
 Rain will always come.
-If you want to get rid of debts, which in most cases will not just be in the amount of EUR 500, you firstly need to be prepared for the rainy days, so that you can fully concentrate on paying them off.
+If you want to get rid of debts, which for most people will be about more than just 500 euros, you first need to be prepared for the rainy days, so that you can fully concentrate on paying them off even when these days come.

-Imagine your car breaks down and you have to pay EUR 400 to repair it.
-If you only concentrate on paying off the debt and don't have an emergency fund built up, you would have to borrow once again to pay for the car repairs.
+Imagine your car breaks down and you have to pay 400 euros to repair it.
+If you only concentrate on paying off your debt without having an emergency fund, you would have to borrow once again to pay for the car repair.

 If you've decided to get out of debt, you need to do it for good.
 Once and for all.
-Don't let neither the debt or nor Murphy have a chance to come back to bite you.
+Don't allow the loans or Murphy the chance to come back and bite you.

 Caution, never spend your emergency fund on things that you can anticipate in advance and that should be included in your financial plan.

-Christmas is every year.
-This year it will be on 24.12 and, surprise, surprise, next year it will once again be on 24.12.
+Christmas happens every year.
+This year it will be on 24.12. and, surprise, surprise, next year it will once again be on 24.12.
 You go on holiday regularly in the summer.
-In May you have to pay your estate tax and in September the children go to school.
-And no, not even a sale of 50% at Ikea counts as an emergency.
+In May, you have to pay your estate tax and in September, the children go to school.
+And no, not even a 50% discount at Ikea counts as an emergency.

 These are not expenses on which you should use your emergency fund.
 These expenses should be accounted for in your budget.
 Only use your emergency fund for the things we mentioned above.
 Layoffs, illness, broken washing machine, these are the things you couldn't foresee and can't pay for out of your budget.

-Have you fallen ill, your salary has been reduced by €300 due to illness and you cannot cover this difference from your current budget?
+Have you fallen ill and had your salary reduced by €300 due to the illness, being unable to cover this difference from your current budget?
 It's time to use your emergency fund.
-You don't have to strain yourself financially because you have set up the fund for this very purpose.
+You don't have to experience financial stress because you have set up the fund for this very purpose.
 You have money to take care of it.

 What if a thunderstorm hits and your emergency fund won’t be able to cover all of the expenses?
 First and foremost, remember that by building an emergency fund, the process of getting control of your money is just in the beginning, and in the next steps you'll be building a fully funded financial reserve that you can draw from in the event of a major expense.